2004:

 Announcer and voice actor Casey Kasem is born in Detroit, Michigan.

-In 1969, he and Paul Frees will record a series of comedic radio ads promoting the debut of
+In 1969, he and Paul Frees recorded a series of comedic radio ads promoting the debut of

-(Kasem is best known for his radio programs and as the voice of Shaggy for the animated Scooby Doo.)
+from 1970 until his retirement in 2009.
+He was also the original voice of Shaggy for the animated Scooby Doo.)

 1956: